McKynlee/prime-pw-week-2-assignment-mirror/README.md

 This week you'll be completing the scripts in the following files.
 But note, that we have different levels of difficulty.

+- [ ] *index.html* (Required Features)
 - [ ] *aboutMe.js* (Required Features, Stretch Goals)

-The file contains comments with prompts on what code to write.
+The .js file contains comments with prompts on what code to write.
 Do not erase the comments, just write the code below each commented line.

 #### Levels of Difficulty